hluscombe/project1/README.md

 Relationships between bands, synths and synth designers Band information provided by the Spotify API

+## Technologies Used
+- Ruby 2.6.3
+- Bootstrap
+- Ruby on Rails
+- PostGreSQL
+- rspotify gem

 ## Getting Started

-This uses the 2.6.3 version of Ruby
-It was written with Ruby on Rails

-Sine depends on the rspotify gem in order to work properly if you download the code, running 'bundle' in terminal should download all necessary gems for Sine to work.
+Sine depends on the rspotify gem in order to work properly.
+If you download the code, running 'bundle' in terminal should download all necessary gems for Sine to work.

-Sine uses a postgres database.

 ## Wishlist of Features
 Enable webscraping to find bio information regarding synthesisers, designers and bands